Mastering Branding and Website Terms for Business Owners

 Brand Identity

-The full system that shapes how your business is seen—logo, fonts, colors, and visual layout.
-See our brand identity design process.
+This encompasses the complete system that shapes how your business is perceived—logo, fonts, colors, and visual layout.

 Visual Identity